-It's really important that only assess the permissions of your staff.
-Does your brand new intern have access to the confidential, C-level data?
+It's really important that you carefully assess the permissions of your staff.
+Does your brand new intern have access to confidential, C-level data?

 Once you sort out the permissions, you'll reduce the risk of social engineering.
 This means if a hacker breaches your brand new intern, they won't be able to access the highly sought after information.